 PNY 256GB Elite Performance UHS-!
 SDXC U1 90MB/sec – Amazon

 Sandisk 256GB Extreme Pro USH-I SDXC Class 3 90MB/sec – Adorama

 Sandisk 512GB Extreme Pro UHS-I SDXC Class 3 90MB/sec – Adorama

 Expect the 32GB and 128GB versions of the cards listed above to perform about the same.

 The Sandisk Extreme Pro Class 10 / U3 cards are the fastest.
 The Kingston comes in second with MBP write speeds but the Fuji doesn’t like them for some reason.

-Shooting Raw+JPEG doesn’t really effect write speeds, however it significantly slows down your burst speeds because for every shot it’s got to write a RAW files and JPEG file.
+Shooting Raw+JPEG doesn’t really affect write speeds, however, it significantly slows down your burst speeds because for every shot it’s got to write RAW files and JPEG files.

 Do You Think You Need A Fast Card?

 The Fuji X100T has a very small memory buffer of about 100MB-200MB and the RAW or RAF files are about 33.5MB each.
 You’ll only be able to burst 7 or 8 shots before filling the buffer.
 Then clearing your buffer is going to be all about memory card write speeds.
 JPEG files are about 6.5MB each.